marciofao/user-posts-by-date-rest-api/README.md

 uses date format: yyyymmdd

-Results are returned as Json like this following example:
+Results are returned as a Json response:

 ```
 [